Cycling74/min-api/doc/GuideToWritingObjects.md

 ## Class Definition

 To create a Min object you define a class that inherits from a specialization of the `min::object` class.
-You then wrap this class with a macro that exposes the class to Max.
+You then wrap this class with the `MIN_EXTERNAL` macro that exposes the class to Max.

 ```c++
 class my_object : public object<my_object> {